Fixing Local Roads Program

 In 2020, the Australian Government committed an additional $191 million to the Fixing Local Roads program to support economic activity in regional NSW.
 This increased the total funding for the Fixing Local Roads program to $691 million.

-Applications for Round 2 of the Fixing Local Roads program are now open until 11 December 2020.
-All applications will be received electronically through the SmartyGrants platform.
-If you have any queries regarding access to the form please contact email@example.com.
+Applications for Round 2 of the Fixing Local Roads program were open from 2 November until 11 December 2020.
+All applications were received electronically through the SmartyGrants platform.
+If you have any queries regarding Round 2 applications, please contact email@example.com.

 Well-maintained roads play a vital role in our regions, supporting growth and development, as well as providing access to critical services such as hospitals and schools.
 These benefits and connections stimulate the economy and promote the social wellbeing of our communities.